abhinav-bagwari/Covid-19-Detection-with-X-Rays/README.md

 # How to run ?
 - Unzip the folder
 - Create a new Virtual env and install all the necessary libraries provided in requirements.txt
-- activate the in env and run the app.py as "python app.py"
+- activate the env and run the app.py as "python app.py"
 - Upload the X-ray and watch out the results